Layer 2 routed virtual connections (VCs)

-A VC is a Layer 2 construct with sub-interfaces on each end, defined by VLANs.
-In the current ECX implementation, the VC is provisioned as part of a larger solution when the provider has specified a Layer 2 service profile—unlike with other components, a user cannot currently define one independently (this will come later).
+A Layer 2 VC is a construct with sub-interfaces on each end, defined by VLANs.
+In the current ECX Fabric implementation, the VC is provisioned as part of a larger solution when the provider has specified a Layer 2 service profile—unlike with other components, a user cannot currently define one independently (this will come later).
 Therefore, any Layer 2 connection to a Layer 2 service profile automatically includes a VC.

 Dot1q to Dot1q example where C-Tag does not match A and Z sides